 In terms of sheer numbers, the Chase Sapphire Preferred® Card wins out here.
 You get a little less than double what the American Express® Gold Card offers while spending the same amount required of the Gold.
 Chase Ultimate Rewards and Amex Membership Rewards are fairly comparable in terms of value, so what you see is what you get between the two cards.

 Best rewards: American Express® Gold Card

 Amex sports the higher-earning rates between the American Express® Gold Card and the Chase Sapphire Preferred® Card, albeit up to a spending cap.
 You’ll earn an unlimited 3x points on directly booked flights, an unlimited 4x points at restaurants and Uber Eats, and 4x points at supermarkets on up to $25,000 annually.
 After that, you’ll earn 1x points, and you earn 1x points on all other categories.
 The Chase Sapphire Preferred® Card earns less in its categories at 2x points on travel and dining, and 5x points on the limited time Lyft category.

 At first glance, it looks like the annual purchase cap might put a hamper on the earning potential of the American Express® Gold Card.
 But the earning cap only applies to supermarket purchases, leaving most families with more than enough room to maximize their earnings.

 Note that for simplicity’s sake, we have not taken into account the recent additions to the rewards of the Chase Sapphire Preferred® Card in response to the pandemic.
-For what its worth, the Chase Sapphire Preferred® Card gained 3x points on gas, 5x points on select streaming services, 5x points on DoorDash and Tock services, and 3x points on deliver and pickup through Instacart through September 30, 2020.
+For what its worth, the Chase Sapphire Preferred® Card gained 3x points on gas, 5x points on select streaming services and 5x points on DoorDash and Tock services.
 The American Express® Gold Card received no comparable additions.